 The plant collection plays an important role in saving rare and endangered plant species.
 Some of these species are found growing naturally on site, while others have been planted.

-Twenty of the forty-two species that are listed as rare or endangered in the Maroochy area are now protected in the gardens.
-Twenty-seven other rare or endangered species from the South East Queensland bioregion also grow here.
-Information on some of the rare and threatened flora of Sunshine Coast area conserved in Maroochy Regional Bushland Botanic Garden is available.
+20 of the 42 species that are listed as rare or endangered in the Maroochy area are now protected in the gardens.
+27 other rare or endangered species from the South East Queensland bioregion also grow here.
+Information on some of the rare and threatened flora of Sunshine Coast area conserved in Maroochy regional bushland botanic garden is available.